mik-tf/openedx-ha/docs/disaster-recovery.md

 ./deploy.sh
 ```

-This will set up a fresh Kubernetes cluster on your new hardware.
+This will set up a fresh Kubernetes cluster on your new hardware with:
+- Three combined master+worker nodes for distributed control plane and workloads
+- One backup node for dedicated backup operations

 ### Step 3: Prepare Backup for Restore